gdalmaso96/PepperPotCheck/README.md

 Need to check the current LL evaluation, might not be using the right interpolation class for cross profiles: check if it is always dumbly using 0 in data.datasets[run]['profileLL'][].
 In that case need to include a check on the length of the profile array -> fixed PlotBests method: wrong indexing to profiles

 -> fixed EvaluateLL limits

+Need to repeat the fit: the modeling of the tails worsened, might need to add a gaussian BKG to transverse phase spaces or to rerun everything with the root generator once the fit is done.

+There was an error in the plotBest method: fixed sign change in MEG data